Checkpoints

 Click Check my progress to verify your performed task.
 If you have completed the task successfully you will be granted an assessment score.

-From test-vm curl
+From the test-vm, curl

 the internal and external IP addresses of blue and green.